eunomia-bpf/eunomia-cc/README.md

 ## Github actions

-TODO: use this as a github action.
+Use this as a github action, to compile on line.

 # Building